 are required to complete 15 hours of Continuing Education (CE) each year.

-♦ CSTs are still required to complete 60 CEs every four years to renew their CST Credential.
+♦ CSTs are still required to complete 60 CE every four years to renew their CST Credential.

 Association of Surgical Technologists